Parent talking to their son with their arm around him.

 Use our parent guide to help you prepare for appointments

 Whether you're meeting the GP, someone from CAMHS or another kind of mental health professional, you can use this resource to think through what you'd like to say and make some notes.
-We've got lots of questions and prompts to help you prepare and think about what you'd like to ask.
+We've got lots of questions and prompts to help you prepare.

 Meeting a mental health professional